valzargaming/Nyasmin/README.md

 **Important Information**: All properties on class instances, which are implemented using a magic method (which means pretty much all properties), are **throwing** if the property doesn't exist.

 # Example
 This is a fairly trivial example of using Yasmin.
+You should put all your listener code into try-catch blocks and handle exceptions accordingly.

 ```php
 // Include composer autoloader